RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 ⇒ What army does differently that causes disruptions?

 Technology-Reluctance in adapting to technology can lead to disruption.
-It’s like a big wave which will not roll back and we need to learn how to surf it.
+It’s like a big wave that will not roll back and we need to learn how to surf it.

 → Lessons to be learned by the army